Skip to main content

 Higher carbon dioxide levels

 Algae need carbon dioxide to survive.
-Higher levels of carbon dioxide in the air and water can lead to rapid growth of algae, especially toxic blue-green algae that can float to the surface of the water.
+Higher levels of carbon dioxide in the air and water can lead to rapid growth of algae, especially cyanoHABs that can float to the surface of the water and use the increased carbon dioxide.
+Increased levels of carbon dioxide also increase the acidity of the water, which affects competition among algal species and impacts the organisms that graze on algae.
+These effects can combine to increase the competitive advantage of HAB species.

 Sea level rise

-Scientists predict that sea level could rise up to one meter by the year 2100.
-This would create more shallow and stable coastal water, conditions that are perfect for the growth of algae.
+Scientists predict that sea level could rise one meter by the year 2100.
+This would increase the area of shallow, stable coastal waters that provide more favorable conditions for HABs.

 Coastal upwelling

-Coastal upwelling is the process by which winds push surface water offshore and deep water moves towards the coast, bringing nutrients from the ocean floor to the surface.
+Coastal upwelling occurs when wind pushes warm, surface water offshore and deep, nutrient rich waters rise to replace it.
 Climate change is expected to alter the timing and intensity of coastal upwelling.
-Along the west coast of the United States, excess nutrients delivered by upwelling might lead to more algal blooms.
+Along the west coast of the United States, excess nutrients delivered by upwelling might lead to more algal blooms, including HABs, especially when combined with increased runoff of nutrient pollution from the land.

 • Learn more about harmful algal blooms